IGL-Bench: Establishing the Comprehensive Benchmark for Imbalanced Graph Learning: Experiment Results and Analysis

-\textbf{Settings.} We manipulate datasets for the node classification following settings in Appendix~\ref{app:dataset_node_class} to exhibit a staggered imbalance ratio from $\rho=$~1 to 100 (denoted as Balanced to High).
+\textbf{Settings.} We manipulate datasets following settings in Appendix~\ref{app:dataset_node_class} to exhibit a staggered imbalance ratio from $\rho=$~1 to 100 (denoted as \textbf{Balanced} to \textbf{High}).
 We compare the algorithms' performance changes along with their relative decrease.
-The single bar chart reflects the algorithm's effectiveness, a set of bar charts further illustrates the robustness, and the line chart depicts the algorithm's ability to control the performance degradation in an imbalanced data distribution.
+The single bar chart reflects the algorithm's effectiveness, a set of bar charts further illustrates the robustness, and the line chart depicts the algorithm's ability to control the performance degradation in an imbalanced data distribution (the flatter, the better).

-\textbf{Results} (Figure~\ref{fig:main_compare_node_class_acc_cora}). \ding{182} As the imbalance ratio increases, all node-level IGL algorithms encounter greater challenges, resulting in a gradual decline in performance. \ding{183} Among the class-imbalanced IGL algorithms, those based on resampling demonstrate better robustness compared to algorithms based on re-weighting and data augmentation. \ding{184} For extreme class imbalance (High, $\rho=$~100), class-imbalance-specific IGL algorithms generally exhibit higher robustness and performance compared to GCN~\cite{kipf2016semi} and global topology imbalance methods.
-Additionally, algorithms designed for both class- and topology-imbalance (\eg, TAM~\cite{tam2022} and TOPOAUC~\cite{topoauc2022}) further enhance performance. \ding{185} Node-level class-imbalance and global topology-imbalance are orthogonal issues.
-Future research should further explore the impact of topology in class-imbalanced graph learning for new insights.
+\textbf{Results} (Figure~\ref{fig:main_compare_node_class_acc_cora}). \ding{182} As the imbalance ratio increases, all node-level IGL algorithms encounter greater challenges, resulting in a gradual decline in performance. \ding{183} Among the class-imbalanced IGL algorithms, those based on resampling demonstrate better robustness compared to algorithms based on re-weighting and data augmentation. \ding{184} For extreme class imbalance (High, $\rho=$~100), class-imbalance-specific IGL algorithms generally exhibit higher robustness and performance compared to GCN and global topology imbalance methods.
+Additionally, algorithms designed for both class- and topology-imbalance (\eg, TAM and TOPOAUC) further enhance performance.